kjepo/lisp/README.md

 Currently, the interpreter can read and parse Lisp - both from standard input (using GNU's readline), or from external files.
 The register machine can evaluate Lisp expressions with proper tail recursion and invoke a stop-and-copy garbage collector when it runs out of memory.
-The parser and interpreter is only 900 lines of code, but some external files handle printing, the symbol table and garbage collection.
+The parser and interpreter is only about 900 lines of code, but some external files handle printing, the symbol table and garbage collection.

 The informal description of the language is as follows:
 ```